-A: Most tours are 3 1/2 hours long, 4 hours if we run into traffic.
-Some architecture tours are 4 1/2 hours long.
+A: Most tours are 4 hours long, but Special Events are sometimes longer.
 Please check our online schedule (right sidebar) for exact tour lengths.
 While we usually arrive back on time or early, due to the unpredictability of traffic, we recommend you don’t plan to be at another event immediately after your tour concludes.

 A: With the exception of our occasional guest-hosted special events, every tour is hosted by Esotouric’s owners, Richard Schave and his wife Kim Cooper.
 We research, write and lead the tours, so you’ll always get the true Esotouric experience when you ride with us.

 A: They do.
 As all of our tours have some off-bus exploring, please be sure to dress for the weather.
 You may leave coats, umbrellas and other possessions on the bus if they are not needed.

 A: You may bring your (not too stinky, please) food or non-alcoholic beverages on board the bus, but please, no booze.
 We reserve the right to drop drunken and disruptive passengers off at a bus stop or metro station.